-My research work deals with the abilities and cognitive processes involves in the comprehension and use of texts and complex documents.
+My research work deals with the cognitive underpinnings of reading literacy and information technology use.
 I am especially interested in the processes of information search, hypertext navigation, as well as the evaluation and integration of multiple information sources.
-Part of my research deals with children and teenagers’ acquisition of these abilities, whereas another part investigate young adults’ reading behavior in various task contexts.
+Part of my research deals with children and teenagers’ acquisition of these abilities, whereas another part investigates young adults’ reading behavior in various task contexts.
+I am a co-author of the RESOLV model of purposeful reading (Britt et al., 2018).

-Deslande Liboutchi Peppe (2019-), Attention partagée et compréhension de textes : effet du type d’interruption d’attention sur les performances des lecteurs (codirection avec Nicolas Louveton).
+Deslande Liboutchi Peppe (2018-), Attention partagée et compréhension de textes : effet du type d’interruption d’attention sur les performances des lecteurs (co-advisor : Dr. Nicolas Louveton).

 Britt, M.A., Rouet, J.-F., & Durik, A. (2018).
 Literacy beyond text comprehension: A theory of purposeful reading.
 Taylor & Francis.